Inventory API Process Flow

 Batched state transitions

-Square servers record inventory operations based on timestamps provided by the communicating client and batched updates succeed or fail as atomic operations.
-For example, consider the case where a single request batches the following changes for a single item variation:
+Square records inventory operations based on client timestamps and batched updates succeed or fail as atomic operations.
+For example, one request batches these changes for a single item variation:

 • 100 units move from the NONE state to the IN_STOCK state.

-• Five units move from the IN_STOCK state to the WASTE state.
+• 5 units move from the IN_STOCK state to the WASTE state.

 • Record a physical count of 90 units.